 Let’s meet at the dinner table for some Chicken Piccata with Gnocchi.
 It’s a dinner I’m pretty sure we can all agree on.

-When we can make a restaurant-style meal in about 25 minutes a fraction of the cost while also appeasing even the pickiest of the youngest eaters at the table what's not to love?!
+When we can make a restaurant-style meal in about 25 minutes at a fraction of the cost while also appeasing even the pickiest of the youngest eaters at the table what’s not to love?!

 This simple recipe is perfect for a quick and easy weeknight supper, an elegant date night dinner, or a fancy-feeling meal sure to impress guests without requiring a ton of time in the kitchen.

 Chicken Piccata takes chicken from blah-humbug to YEAH BABY! with its golden, juicy chicken cutlets and dreamy lemon butter pan sauce.
 Then nestle some gnocchi into the skillet with that tender chicken and silky, buttery pan sauce for a meal that is sure to become a regular request in your meal planning rotation.
 It’s the ultimate comfort food dinner that comes together in minutes!

 Tie your apron on and let’s get cooking!